TheThingsIndustries/generic-node-docs/doc/content/getting-started/platform-guide/_index.md

 ```

 If everything goes well you should see data packets in correctly formatted form.
 Well done!
-By default, the devices are configured to transmit every 10 minutes.
-You're free to change this by sending hexadecimal values in minutes as a downlink message to the device under ***Messaging -> Downlink*** on FPort 1.
+By default, devices are configured to transmit every 10 minutes.
+You're free to change this by sending hexadecimal values in minutes as a downlink message to the device under **Messaging &#8594; Downlink** on FPort 1.

 {{< figure src="gnse_claim_9.png" alt="Live Data" >}}

 Please see the [Sensor Edition: vanilla application]({{< ref "/applications/se-vanilla" >}}) page to learn more about the uplink, downlinks and the overall firmware behaviour.
-If you have any questions of feedback please do not hesitate to post it in our [forum](https://www.thethingsnetwork.org/forum/c/nodes/generic-node/88) or drop us a message on our social media channels [@generic_node](https://twitter.com/generic_node/).
+If you have any questions or feedback please do not hesitate to post it in our [forum](https://www.thethingsnetwork.org/forum/c/nodes/generic-node/88) or drop us a message on our social media channels [@generic_node](https://twitter.com/generic_node/).